CraftInsights/FastAPIResearchStudy/README.md

 This repo should help you with that!

-This code was specifically built for a research project at York University in 2024 titled "Animation vs Infographic: Does content delivery matter when explaining statistical concepts?", however, it can be repurposed for your specific research needs.
+This code was specifically built for a research project at York University in 2024 titled "*Animation vs Infographic: Does content delivery matter when explaining statistical concepts?*", however, it can be repurposed for your specific research needs.

 <br>